CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Discussion

 \section{Discussion}

 The results reveal a coherent pattern across all experiments.
 We first summarize the empirical findings, then discuss possible interpretations.

-\paragraph{Findings.} (1)~Radial Arm Maze is nearly unsolved by all agents (0--5\%), while conditioning tasks approach or exceed rodent reference values.
-(2)~Performance jumps from 3B to 7B but does not improve further at 32B or 72B.
-(3)~Shorter history ($h{=}1$) outperforms longer history ($h{=}10$) by 30 percentage points, though ablation estimates are noisy (15 trials/env).
+\paragraph{Findings.} (1)~Radial Arm Maze is nearly unsolved by all open-weight agents (0--10\%), while frontier models such as Claude Opus~4.7 (100\%) and Claude Opus~4.6 (90\%) crack it; conditioning tasks (OperantChamber) approach or match rodent reference values across most tiers.
+(2)~Within the open-weight Qwen2.5-VL family, performance jumps from 3B to 7B but does not improve further at 32B or 72B; the open-weight plateau is broken by frontier proprietary models.
+(3)~Shorter history ($h{=}1$) outperforms longer history ($h{=}10$) by roughly 30 percentage points in the ablation, though estimates are noisy (15 trials/env).
 (4)~Chain-of-thought prompting hurts.
 (5)~$k{=}4$ actions per call is the sweet spot; extreme values degrade performance.
-These patterns are robust across models and are consistent with a profile in which LLM agents handle reactive associations but struggle with within-trial state tracking.
+(6)~The avoidance-learning task (ShuttleBox) shows a surprising regression in the frontier tier (10--40\% for most models, 60\% for Claude Haiku~4.5) relative to the open-weight Qwen-VL models ($\sim$95\%), a candidate failure mode worth dedicated study.
+These patterns are robust across models within each tier.

 \paragraph{Interpretations.} The findings are consistent with several possible explanations, which we present as hypotheses rather than conclusions.